Embarrassing gas? Uncomfortable bloating?

 Meat alone would normally take about 3 hours to digest before it reaches the small intestine.
 But when combined with starches, the process of digesting the meat then increases to up to 9 hours.

-And worse, the proteins that have begun to break down and decompose, with the starches which have now begun to ferment, cause chemical reactions which are more harmful than good for your system.
+And worse, the proteins that have begun to break down and decompose, with starches that have begun to ferment, cause chemical reactions which are more harmful than good for your system.

 This is why you may so often feel tired upon waking in the morning, after your body has worked all night trying to digest your food and you did not benefit from the nutrients it contained.

 Any excess of fatty or oily foods is extremely hard on the liver.

-- Sweet and acid fruits do not combine well with one another.
+Sweet and acid fruits do not combine well with one another.

 Milk should not be combined with meat and should best be taken alone.
 It will tend to curdle around other foods and inhibit digestion of those foods (fermented dairy products and cheese do not cause this problem).

 High sugar fruits should not be combined with foods that digest more slowly (the slower digested foods will sit in your stomach up to 9 hours if combined with meat and starches).